matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 <div *ngIf="some-expression">
 ```

-**Template reference**
+**Template reference.**

 ```
 @ViewChild
 ```

-**Read property - Template reference**
+**Read property - Template reference.**

-**Write property - Property binding `@Input()`**
+**Write property - Property binding `@Input()`.**

 ***

-## Some Interview Questions
+## Some Interview Questions.

 **Angular**

-- What is Angular and why do we use it?
+**What is Angular and why do we use it?**
 - Angular is a JavaScript framework for building web applications.
 - It is used for creating dynamic and interactive user interfaces, making it a popular choice for building
 single-page applications.

-- What are the key features of Angular?
+**What are the key features of Angular?**
 - Some key features of Angular include two-way data binding, dependency injection, a modular architecture,
 and a powerful template language.

-- What are the differences between AngularJS and Angular?
+**What are the differences between AngularJS and Angular?**
 - AngularJS is the first version of Angular, while Angular is the second version and is also known as "Angular 2+".
 - The biggest difference between the two is that Angular is a complete rewrite of AngularJS and is not backwards-compatible.

-- What is an Angular component?
+**What is an Angular component?**
 - An Angular component is a reusable piece of code that controls a section of the UI.
 - It consists of a template, a class, and metadata.

-- What is a directive in Angular?
+**What is a directive in Angular?**
 - A directive in Angular is a class with a `@Directive` decorator.
 - It is used to add behavior to an existing element or component.
 - There are three types of directives in Angular: components, structural directives, and attribute directives.

-- What is a service in Angular?
+**What is a service in Angular?**
 - A service in Angular is a class with a `@Injectable` decorator.
 - It is used to share data and logic across different components.

-- What is dependency injection in Angular?
+**What is dependency injection in Angular?**
 - Dependency injection in Angular is a way to provide a service or a value to a component or a directive.
 - It allows for loose coupling between the objects in an application and makes the code easier to test and maintain.

-- What is the difference between a component and a directive in Angular?
+**What is the difference between a component and a directive in Angular?**
 - A component is a directive with a template, while a directive is a class with a `@Directive` decorator.
 - A component controls a section of the UI, while a directive adds behavior to an existing element or component.

-- What is a module in Angular?
+**What is a module in Angular?**
 - A module in Angular is a class with a `@NgModule` decorator.
 - It is used to group together related components, directives, and services.

-- What is the difference between a module and a component in Angular?
+**What is the difference between a module and a component in Angular?**
 - A module is used to group together related components, directives, and services, while a component controls
 a section of the UI.

-- What is the difference between a service and a provider in Angular?
+**What is the difference between a service and a provider in Angular?**
 - A service is a class with a `@Injectable` decorator and is used to share data and logic across different components.
 - A provider is a way to configure a service and can be either a class or a value.

-- What is the difference between a template and a templateUrl in Angular?
+**What is the difference between a template and a templateUrl in Angular?**
 - A template is a string that contains the HTML for a component, while a templateUrl is a path to an HTML file that
 contains the template for a component.

-- What is the difference between a component and a module in Angular?
+**What is the difference between a component and a module in Angular?**
 - A component controls a section of the UI, while a module is used to group together related components, directives,
 and services.

-- What is the difference between a directive and a pipe in Angular?
+**What is the difference between a directive and a pipe in Angular?**
 - A directive is a class with a `@Directive` decorator and is used to add behavior to an existing element
 or component, while a pipe is a class with a `@Pipe` decorator and is used to transform data in a template.

-- What is the difference between a directive and a service in Angular?
+**What is the difference between a directive and a service in Angular?**
 - A directive is a class with a `@Directive` decorator and is used to add behavior to an existing element
 or component, while a service is a class with a `@Injectable` decorator and is used to share data and logic across
 different components.

-- What is a route in Angular?
+**What is a route in Angular?**
 - A route in Angular is a way to navigate between different views or pages in an application.
 - It is defined by a path and a component.

-- What is a router outlet in Angular?
+**What is a router outlet in Angular?**
 - A router outlet in Angular is a placeholder where the router inserts the component for the current route.

-- What is a routerLink in Angular?
+**What is a routerLink in Angular?**
 - A routerLink in Angular is a directive that binds an element to a route.
 - It is used to navigate to a different route when the element is clicked.

-- How does data binding work in Angular?
+**How does data binding work in Angular?**
 - Data binding in Angular allows for the automatic synchronization of data between a component and its template.
 - It can be done in two ways, one-way data binding (from component to view) and two-way data binding
 (from component to view and vice versa).

-- How can you debug an Angular application?
+**How can you debug an Angular application?**
 - There are different ways to debug an Angular application, but some common methods include using the browser's
 developer tools, logging messages to the console, and using a debugging tool like Augury.

-**Angular REST application**
+**Angular REST application.**

 - In Angular, the most commonly used library for making HTTP requests is the `HttpClient` module, which is part of the
 `@angular/common/http` package.